-In a traditional home sale, sellers typically pay 2.5–3% of the home sale price.
-For a $450,000 home sale, a traditional 3% listing agent would walk away with $13,500.
-That’s a lot of cash, and a very tempting reason to sell FSBO.
+Sellers typically pay 2.5–3% of the home sale price to their listing agent.
+For a $450,000 home sale, a traditional 3% listing fee would be $13,500.
+That’s a lot of cash, and that’s a very tempting reason to sell FSBO.

 FSBO sellers usually try to save by cutting out the seller’s agent commission altogether.
-(Keep in mind: You'll still need to pay the standard 2.5–3% buyer’s agent commission, since no agent will work for free.
+(They still need to pay the standard 2.5–3% buyer’s agent commission, since no agent will work for free.)

 But these savings don’t make up for the reality that FSBO homes tend to sell for less than agented homes.
 A National Association of Realtors study found that FSBO homes sold for about 18% less than agented homes, while real estate analytic product company Collateral Analytics found that FSBO homes sold for 5.5% less on average.

 That’s a wide gap, but both studies suggest you’ll get significantly more money with an agent — and that the lost proceeds vastly outweigh the 2.5–3% savings you would get from ditching the seller’s agent commission.